Jaclo Faucets Review & Rating Updated: May 24, 2025

 Most modern faucets are fitted with ceramic valve cartridges, a durable valve that should provide many years of reliable service.

-Older-technology compression and washerless valves are used in some less expensive faucets.
-These valves, unlike ceramic cartridges, need periodic maintenace to prevent leaking.
+Older technology compression and washerless valves are used in some less expensive faucets.
+These valves, unlike ceramic cartridges, need periodic maintenance to prevent leaking.

 For more information on faucet vales and cartridges, the differences among them, and the history behind each technology, see Faucet Basics, Part 2: Faucet Valves & Cartridges.